Rules & Regulations

 Document contained in the Commercial Undertakings.
 Failure to adhere to this regulation will be deemed to be a breach of these Series regulations and may result in loss of Series points.

-For the full 2021 W Series Championship Sporting and Technical Regulations document, download here.
+For the full 2021 W Series Championship Sporting and Technical Regulations document, click on the download button below.